VHP holds demonstrations against Haryana violence in several parts of Delhi | Law-Order

 The Hindu-right group carried out its demonstration despite the imposition of CrPC Section 144, which prohibits unlawful assembly of more than four people, in the city in Gautam Buddh Nagar district, where security has been stepped up in view of the clashes in the neighbouring state.

 The right-wing procession started from Noida Stadium in Sector 21A of Noida around 10 am and culminated near the District Magistrate's office in Sector 27, witnessing the participation of hundreds of members and supporters of VHP and Bajrang Dal.
+The VHP in a statement said its protests were carried out within the limits of law and went peacefully.
 Communal clashes broke out in the Nuh district of Haryana on Monday when VHP's 'Brij Mandal Jalabhishek Yatra' was stopped by a group of young men near Nuh's Khedla Mod and stones were pelted at the procession.
 Cars were set ablaze.
 People in the procession also hurled stones back at the youths who had stopped them, reports said.

 Many took refuge in a temple as police tried to evacuate them to safety.